-Ms. Prendergast has received the Wiley W. Manuel Award from the California State Bar for her pro bono contributions.
-She has evaluated potential cases for the California Innocence Project and worked on civil rights matters, including a lawsuit directed at curtailing suppression of free speech at border crossings.
+With an active pro bono practice, Ms. Prendergast has evaluated potential cases for the California Innocence Project, represented tenants seeking to remedy dangerous housing conditions, and worked on civil rights matters in coordination with the ACLU, including a lawsuit aimed at preventing the suppression of free speech at border crossings.

 Ms. Prendergast received her J.D. from the University of California, Los Angeles, where she was editor-in-chief of the UCLA Journal of International Law & Foreign Affairs and received Outstanding Oral Advocate honors as a member of UCLA’s Moot Court Honors Program.
 She received her B.F.A. cum laude from the University of Notre Dame.